 Rutland Remembers owes a deep debt of gratitude to George Phillips, author of Rutland and The Great War published in 1920 (republished 2014, see here).
-It was Phillips who collected biographies and photographs of the Fallen, all of which have provided the basis of this website.
+It was Phillips who collected biographies and photographs of 490 soldiers which have provided the basis of this website.
 We are grateful to his grandson, Patrick Coyne, who has allowed us to reproduce information from the book and supplied us with a picture of George.

 The Commonwealth War Graves Commission website is essential to anyone researching soldiers of the First World War.
 It has also provided us with information about the cemeteries and memorials around the world which we have used in the Locations section, as well as some photographs of the cemeteries themselves.